Henry-Egboh/morr/README.md

-# A TICKET REGISTRATION FORM
+# A REGISTRATION FORM
-## A ticket to a fun fare
+## A form for new intake in a firm
-This web form can be used in entertainment and game shows website for visitors
+An employee registration form that captures the bio-data of the employees